testcontainers/.github/profile/README.md

 ## What is Testcontainers?

-Testcontainers is a set of open source libraries for providing throwaway, lightweight instances of databases, message brokers, web browsers, or just about anything that can run in a Docker container.
+Testcontainers is a set of open source libraries that provides easy and lightweight APIs for bootstrapping local development and test dependencies with real services wrapped in Docker containers.
+Using Testcontainers, you can write tests that depend on the same services you use in production without mocks or in-memory services.

 ## Implementations